Kivicatte/osu-modding-helper/README.md

 - **Select.** Click on comment marker in the marker section or on graph.
 - **Edit.** Select a comment, then edit the message in the input line and press enter.
 When a miss comment is edited, it's automatically converted to a timeline comment.
+- **Copy.** Press Ctrl+C to copy a selected comment to clipboard.
+Timeline comments are copied in \[timestamp] - \[comment] format, ready for posting.
+- **Move.** Press Ctrl+M to move a selected comment to current time.
 - **Delete.** Press X button on comment marker.
 Press red trash bin button to delete all comments of one type.
 - **Saving** comments is automatic.
 Ignored comments are dropped between the sessions, the rest are saved (see settings).
 Nothing is dropped during the session.

+Copy and move actions can also be done from comment marker's context menu.

 ![](https://kivicatte.s-ul.eu/4gfRwg4f)